The Office of Career & Professional Development Team:

 He holds a BS in Chemical Engineering from Rose-Hulman Institute of Technology, and a Master's degree from the joint Counseling Psychology and Higher Education/Student Affairs programs at Indiana University.

-Before starting at the OCPD, Thi was a postdoctoral scholar at the Gladstone Institutes at UCSF, and actively worked to enhance the mentorship environment and career development training program as a team leader for the Gladstone Postdoctoral Advisory Committee.
+Thi has presented nationwide on career development topics for life science PhDs.
+She has been featured on NatureJobs blog for “Ask the Expert”, and served as a Guest Advisor for ScienceCareers online Career Forum.
+Notably, Thi works remotely from Boston.
+Prior to the OCPD, Thi was a postdoctoral scholar at the Gladstone Institutes at UCSF.
 She holds a Doctorate of Neuroscience from UT Southwestern Medical Center and a BA in Biology and BA in Psychology from the University of Texas at Austin..